TV Tropes Needs Your Help

 - Another example in Fallout New Vegas is vault 22.
 You have to go through four floors, unlock a door and wander through a cave to reach the computer terminal.
 At which point a NPC appears to fix the elevator so you can easily travel across all the floors.
 However if you have a high repair skill you can fix it yourself, happily take it down to the lowest level, then only go through 1 room and a corridor to get to the terminal.

-- Dead Money has the Puesta del Sol Service Route, which is key-locked, and the key is in a ruined apartment near the switching station where you leave Christine.
-Once unlocked, it can be used as a shortcut when escorting Dean to Puesta del Sol South.
+- Dead Money has many examples.
+The Puesta del Sol Service Route, once unlocked with the Foreman's Key, can be used as a shortcut when escorting Dean to Puesta del Sol South.
 Another shortcut back to Puesta del Sol North is through a ruined store reached by jumping down to a ledge from where you drop off Dean.
+After dropping off Christine at the Switching Station terminal, a nearby elevator leads straight back to ground level.
 In the Salida del Sol North area, one of Dean's secret stashes is found by jumping into a Cloud-filled courtyard whose only exit is a key-locked gate back to SDS South, which can also be a shortcut when returning to the main Villa from the belltower.

 - When you need to get back to the surface of the asteroid in Alpha Prime, you go through the mining station's living quarters, only to pop out of a vent back at the beginning of the game, and thus the surface of the asteroid.